-That being said, it’s one of the biggest challenges for most people in our industry.
+That being said, recruiting is also one of the biggest challenges for most people in our industry.
 Most people suck at recruiting.

 Whether you’re a good or bad recruiter, there will be times when you hit a slump.
 Nothing seems to work.
-Everyone tells you NO. No one joins.
-Ever been in that situation?
-I know I have.
+Everyone you talk to tells you NO. No one joins.
+You get frustrated and can feel the negative energy.

 If so, I’ve got some simple advice to help you get out of your recruiting slump.
 These are some simple and practical things I do to remain effective during slow times.

-# 1 Keep Filling Your Pipeline
+# 1 Keep Your Pipeline Full

 I never set a recruiting goal.
 Instead, I set a goal of how many people I want to add to my pipeline each day.